Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 Description

 In just 15 minutes, you could be enjoying this DELICIOUS super saucy sesame soba noodle salad.
-It’s a favourite for busy weeknights or meal prepping and is customisable to whatever you have in the fridge.
-Plus, it’s gluten free and can easily be made vegan!
+It’s a favourite for busy weeknights and meal prep and is easy to adapt to whatever you have in the fridge.
+Plus, it’s gluten-free and vegan.

 Ingredients